History and Mission

 - Helping draft and pass the Illinois Domestic Violence Act

 We at the Legal Aid Society of Metropolitan Family Services continue our commitment to securing access to equal justice by providing legal representation and assistance on domestic violence, family law, consumer and housing issues, elder abuse and financial exploitation.
-We also present “Know Your Rights” workshops for community residents on consumer, housing, elder law and domestic violence issues.
+We present “Know Your Rights” workshops for community residents on consumer, housing, elder law and domestic violence issues.
 We also partner with our parent agency, Metropolitan Family Services, to provide wraparound legal and social services to comprehensively address clients’ needs.

-In addition, we work with Metropolitan’s Public Policy expert, local and state bar associations, domestic violence service providers and local court administrators to advocate for better laws and a system that is more responsive to its clients and to low-income families in general.
+In addition, we work with local and state bar associations, domestic violence service providers and local court administrators to advocate for better laws and a system that is more responsive to its clients and to low-income families in general.